akihiko-shimura/gbeampro/README.md

 ```python
 b1.propagate(200 - 20*0.5 + 5)
 ```
-(Here `+ 5` distance is for trying to collimate the beam as much as possible after the second lens.)
+(Here `+ 5` distance is trying to collimate the beam as much as possible after the second lens.)